benedekrozemberczki/ASNE/README.md

 The code takes an input graph in a csv file.
 Every row indicates an edge between two nodes separated by a comma.
 The first row is a header.
 Nodes should be indexed starting with 0.
 Sample graphs for the `Wikipedia Chameleons` and `Wikipedia Giraffes` are included in the  `input/` directory.

-The feature matrix can be stored two ways:

-If the feature matrix is a **sparse binary** one it is stored as a json.
+The feature matrix is a **sparse binary** one it is stored as a json.
 Nodes are keys of the json and features are the values.
 For each node feature column ids are stored as elements of a list.
 The feature matrix is structured as:

 ```javascript
 { 0: [0, 1, 38, 1968, 2000, 52727],